twbs/bootstrap/site/content/docs/5.0/helpers/ratio.md

 ## Example

 Wrap any embed, like an `<iframe>`, in a parent element with `.ratio` and an aspect ratio class.
-As mentioned above, the `.ratio-item` isn't strictly required, but we encourage it.
+The immediate child element is automatically sized thanks to our universal selector `.ratio > *`.

 {{< example >}}
 <div class="ratio ratio-16x9">
-  <iframe class="ratio-item" src="https://www.youtube.com/embed/zpOULjyy-n8?rel=0" title="YouTube video" allowfullscreen></iframe>
+  <iframe src="https://www.youtube.com/embed/zpOULjyy-n8?rel=0" title="YouTube video" allowfullscreen></iframe>
 </div>
 {{< /example >}}